 The Sake Suite takes up a few notches with its own pool table, cinema room, and tons of luxurious space.
 Prices are painful but if you have money to burn these are really wonderful places.

 These are both one bedroom but there are the options of booking an adjoining room and making it 2 Bedroom.

 - Size – 2200 sqft

 When money does not matter the Nobu Penthouse is simply divine.
 This is geared to those who can’t lower their standards as they leave their Hollywood mansions.
 A true bastion of Luxury and one of the most expensive rooms in the hotel.

 If you can afford this, good on you, most of us merely have to dream.

 These are the basic rooms in the palace tower.
 They are small and quite shabby.
 However, being located in the Palace tower means they have mind-blowing views either out over the pool or the Strip.
 These are currently not advertised to book.
 Hopefully with the low visitor number at the minute they are taking the time to refurbish them.

 Palace Premium Room – Best Basic Room Choice!

 - Size – 525 sqft

 The Premium rooms are one of the larger basic room options.
 At 525 Sqft these are quite spacious for the price you are paying.
-They come with a huge plush pillow top king bed (or two queens depending on Preference) a vanity desk with Mirrors and a once Corner sofa that you can relax o enjoying the pretty amazing views out of the window.
+They come with a huge plush pillow top king bed (or two queens depending on Preference) a vanity desk with Mirrors and a nice Corner sofa that you can relax on enjoying the pretty amazing views out of the window.